Akkodis/cloud-platform/README.md

 The following requirements must be met to deploy in production:
 - A K8s cluster configured for production
 - A DNS host name for the Cloud and MEC Platforms
-- TLS certificates for MEC and CLOUD services
+- TLS certificates for MEC and Cloud services
 - A SMTP server
 - A Nginx Ingress controller and Load Balancer.
 Services such Apache Kafka can be configure behind a Load Balancer.
 This step is dependant on each Cloud Provider and requires the adaptation of the Helm Charts.
 - Configuration on the Cloud Service Provider of the Network Security Group to open the ports mentionned in the document.